Urho Kekkonen: First term (1956–1962)

 The second time the Soviets helped Kekkonen was in the Note Crisis in 1961.
 The most widely held view of the Note Crisis is that the Soviet Union acted to ensure Kekkonen's reelection.
 Whether Kekkonen himself had organized the incident and to what extent remains debated.
 Several parties competing against Kekkonen had formed an alliance, Honka-liitto, to promote Chancellor of Justice Olavi Honka, a non-partisan candidate, in the 1962 presidential elections.
 Kekkonen had planned to foil the Honka-liitto by calling an early parliamentary election and thus forcing his opponents to campaign against each other and together simultaneously.
 However, in October 1961, the Soviet Union sent a diplomatic note proposing military "consultations" as provided by the Finno-Soviet Treaty.
-As a result, Honka dropped his candidacy, leaving Kekkonen with a clear majority (199 of 300 electors) in the 1962 elections.
+As a result, Honka dropped his candidacy, leaving Kekkonen with a clear majority of 199 out of 300 electors in the 1962 elections.
 In addition to support from his own party, Kekkonen received the backing of the Swedish People's Party and the Finnish People's Party, a small classical liberal party.
 Furthermore, the conservative National Coalition Party quietly supported Kekkonen, although they had no official presidential candidate after Honka's withdrawal.
 Following the Note Crisis, genuine opposition to Kekkonen disappeared, and he acquired an exceptionally strong—later even autocratic—status as the political leader of Finland.

 Kekkonen's policies, especially towards the USSR, were criticised within his own party by Veikko Vennamo, who broke off his Centre Party affiliation when Kekkonen was elected president in 1956.
 In 1959, Vennamo founded the Finnish Rural Party, the forerunner of the nationalist True Finns.